 The data ERCOT relies on does include a particularly rough year for Texas: 2011, a record-breaking hot, dry year across the state.
 Rhodes, the UT researcher, says that year is an important and useful benchmark for near-future predictions.
 “But with climate change,” he adds, “that may become a normal year, which means that a peak year will be even worse.”

 The average Texan might not be able to influence the complicated system that governs the electric grid, but every resident in the state does control a small slice of electricity demand.
-Residential buildings account for nearly two-thirds of energy consumption globally, Juliana Felkner, a professor at UT Austin’s School of Architecture, says, and Texas leads the nation in residential energy use.
+Residential buildings account for 30 to 40 percent of greenhouse gas emissions globally, Juliana Felkner, a professor at UT Austin’s School of Architecture, says, and Texas leads the nation in residential energy use.

 “Individuals have more power than we think,” Felkner says.
 “If everybody decided to turn up their thermostat just a few degrees, and still be comfortable, you could have huge [energy] savings.”
 And as cities grow, planners can encourage smaller, higher density housing, which requires fewer resources per person to cool compared to sprawling suburban homes.